hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/building.rst

 There are multiple Ansible playbooks used in this tutorial.
 Each Ansible playbook performs a part of the set of tasks required to build the network.
 Each of the Ansible playbooks is run as either the ordering organization "Ordering Org", or the endorsing organization "Org1".

 The contents of these playbooks are explored at the end of this tutorial.
-For now, a script `build_network.sh <https://github.com/IBM-Blockchain/ansible-collection/blob/main/tutorial/build_network.sh>`_ has been provided which runs these Ansible playbooks in order for you.
+For now, a script `build_network.sh <https://github.com/hyperledger-labs/fabric-ansible-collection/blob/main/tutorial/build_network.sh>`_ has been provided which runs these Ansible playbooks in order for you.

-Note that if each organization has their own IBM Blockchain Platform instance, you must run a different command.
-This is required as organization and ordering service information must be exported and then imported into the other IBM Blockchain Platform instance.
+Note that if each organization has their own instance, you must run a different command.
+This is required as organization and ordering service information must be exported and then imported into the other instance.

 If you have installed the collection using Ansible Galaxy, or from source, then run the script as follows:

-* Both organizations use the same IBM Blockchain Platform instance:
+* Both organizations use the same instance:

     ::

         ./build_network.sh build

-* Each organization has their own IBM Blockchain Platform instance:
+* Each organization has their own instance:

     ::